coconut808/coconut808.github.io/aboutme.md

 * Shell Programming for System Administrators
 * Solaris Systems Administration I and II

+**A fun tidbit**: I studied Japanese (日本語) for 5 years.
+I've passed the first 2 JLPT proficiency exams, started studying for the 3rd but that is on the back burner.

+---
 *"Strategy without tactics is the slowest route to victory, tactics without strategy is the noise before defeat." - Sun Tzu*